Curriculum

 Grade 10

-AP World History: Modern is an introductory college-level modern world history course.
+Advanced Placement World History: Modern is an introductory college-level modern world history course.
 Students cultivate their understanding of world history from c.
 1200 CE to the present through analyzing historical sources and learning to make connections and craft historical arguments as they explore concepts like humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 AP World History: Modern is a writing intensive course and requires students to master four essay styles including the document based question, and thus it is essential students have strong writing skills upon entering this course.
 Additionally, students are required to read nightly and take daily reading quizzes.
 Students must be independent learners with a strong sense of intellectual curiosity and strong literacy skills.
 Students in AP World History: Modern are required to take the final examination given by the College Board in May and high scores may earn college credit.

 Prerequisite: World History 1 and 2 OR World History 1 and AP World History: Modern